The Peoples Beach.

 The walk from Bondi

 to Coogee Beach is a bit of a classic.
-Walk from Bondi to
+The walk is full off

-a café very close to the beach and is a good spot to
+very close to the beach and is a good spot to rest along the

 Visit Coogee Beach